didiwu345/HWV_AFT/README.md

 # HWV_AFT

-'HWV_AFT.r' is the main function that implements HWV_AFT association and interaction test.
+'Multi_Marker_AFT.r' is the main function that implements multi-marker association and interaction test based on the AFT model.

 To successfully implement the test, you will need following R package dependencies:
 * MASS